kbrgl/website/data/posts/first-byte-latency.md

 ## 1. Avoid preflight requests by setting the `Access-Control-Max-Age` header

+If you fetch audio using request methods like POST, you might be wasting an entire round trip's worth of latency.

 Fetch requests that leave your web app's domain ("cross-origin" requests) face more security restrictions than those that don't ("same-origin" requests).
 If you've written an app that makes these kinds of requests (which is probably most apps these days), you may have heard of CORS headers, which you add to your server's responses to let the browser know the server is OK with requests from other (sub)domains.

 What you might not know is that every time you make certain types of cross-origin requests, the browser sends a preflight request (with the OPTIONS HTTP method) that checks if the server is comfortable with accepting that request.
 Specifically, preflight checks happen for ["non-simple" requests](https://stackoverflow.com/questions/29954037/why-is-an-options-request-sent-and-can-i-disable-it).